A New Algebraic Approach for String Reconstruction from Substring Compositions: Reconstruction Algorithm

 \section{Reconstruction Algorithm}

 As discussed in Section \ref{sec:ProblemFormulation}, we only work with binary strings beginning with $1$ and ending with $0$.
 In other words, only strings $s= s_1 \ldots s_n$ with $s_1=1,s_n=0$ are considered.
 In this section, we introduce a new reconstruction algorithm to recover such strings from a given composition multiset.
-Given a composition multiset, our reconstruction algorithm successively reconstructs $A(s) = a_0 \ldots a_d$, starting from both ends and then progressing towards the center, i.e., $a_0$ and $a_d$ are covered first, followed by $a_1$ and $a_{d-1}$, etc.; and then backtracks when there is an error.
+Given a composition multiset, our reconstruction algorithm successively reconstructs $A(s) = a_0 \ldots a_d$, starting from both ends and progressing towards the center.
+In other words, $a_0$ and $a_d$ are covered first, followed by $a_1$ and $a_{d-1}$, etc.; and the algorithm backtracks when there is an error in recovering a pair.
 The algorithm takes as input the polynomial $F(x,y)$ (definition~\ref{def: F(x,y)}).
 Note that the polynomial $F(x,y)$ can be derived from $S(x,y)$ (remark~\ref{rem: F-S transformation}) which in turn is equivalent to the corresponding composition multiset.
 The algorithm will return the set of strings which have the given composition multiset.
 We will use the fact that for a string $s$ with the given composition multiset, we must have $F_s(x,y) = F(x,y)$.
 The lemma~\ref{lemma: F-S equivalence} guarantees that strings recovered in this way indeed have the desired composition multiset.

 Before the algorithm is discussed, we first show how certain parameters of a string $s$ with the given composition multiset can be readily recovered from the polynomial $F(x,y)$.
 These parameters will be subsequently used as inputs to the algorithm. \\ For a string $s= s_1 \ldots s_n$ with $s_1=1,s_n=0$, the corresponding non-negative integer string $A(s)$ (definition~\ref{def: A(s)}) is such that $a_0 = 0$ and $a_d \ge 1$.
 Using definitions \ref{def: P_s(x,y)} and \ref{def: f*(x,y)},